 Dangerous permissions can give the app access to the user’s confidential data.
 If you list a dangerous permission in your app manifest, the user has to give manual approval to your app.

 And since Android is based on Linux kernel, it uses two of its permission mechanisms: sandboxing and access control based on read-write-execute permission tuple.

 Each Android app is hosted in an ART (Dalvik in earlier Android versions) virtual machine.
-The trick is that each application is running in so-called “sandbox,” which means that they’re isolated from each other in their own virtual machines.
+The trick is that each application is running in so-called “sandbox”.
+This allows for isolating the apps from each other in their own virtual machines.
 Linux kernel manages this process.
 Each virtual machine and, as a consequence, every application represents a single Linux kernel process.
-So the application must strictly declare which permissions it needs, and if these permissions are something that sandbox can’t provide, the user will be asked for consent once the app needs this permission (at install time on all Android versions prior to 6).
+So the application must strictly declare which permissions it needs.
+If the sandbox cannot provide these permissions, the app will ask the user for consent once the app needs this permission (at install time on all Android versions prior to 6).

 The second mechanism is also transited from Linux.
-Data and other app-related information are isolated from other apps using a “read, write, and execute” method, so to access data from another application, it must first be exposed via a content provider accessed by the message bus (a library that provides one-to-one communication between any two applications).
+It uses a “read, write, and execute” method to isolate data and other app-related information from other apps.
+So, to access data from another application, you need to expose it first via a content provider.
+You can access the content provider by the message bus (a library that provides one-to-one communication between any two applications).

 Tip for developers: Many Android users are using their freedom to modify device firmware, so they acquire access to run programs using privileged user ‘root,’ so to protect your application from hacking, we advise you add an additional level of security.

 iOS Permissions Mechanisms